Important-because of COVID, trip may be becancelled either by UVM or because Costa Rica is not open to U.S. Visitors

 Cerro de la Muerte: high montane rain páramo and high montane wet forest dominated by oak species - mixture of Andean and Cordilleran Western North American elements - many familiar genera.
 Simple lodging in a roadside restaurant and rooming house.

-Nectandra: premontane and lower montane wet forest and
+three forst types!
+Premontane and lower montane wet forest

-rain forest (the classic cloud forest of the media) rich
+and rain forest (the classic cloud forest of the media)

-avocados, etc. Lodging and meals at a private home.
+avocados, etc. Lodging and meals at a biological reserve

-Overall cost estimate is $900 in country, all expenses included.
-Airfare is extra (cheapest Burlington airfare at the moment is about $737 round trip).
-The $900 includes your share of the van in Costa Rica, room and board.
+Overall cost estimate is $1400 in country, all expenses included.
+Airfare is extra.
+The $1400 includes your share of the van in Costa Rica, room and board.
 It does not include the cost of gifts and the like.
 Some financial support may be available, not likely.

 |Meetings: those who

-are able (that is at UVM) will meet several times before the
+are able (that is at UVM) will meet several times during

 must arrange your own air transportation to and from Costa